memgraph/orb/README.md

 <script src="https://unpkg.com/@memgraph/orb/dist/browser/orb.min.js"></script>
 ```

-## Example

-Below you can find a simple example using Orb to visualize a small graph.
-Feel free to check
+Below you can find a simple Javascript example using Orb to visualize a small graph.
+Feel
-`examples/` directory for more examples.
+free to check other Javascript examples in `examples/` directory.

 ```html
 <!DOCTYPE html>